Tests and estimation strategies associated to some loss functions: Examples of -estimators and their performances

 \subsubsection{Risk bounds for the quadratic loss over Besov spaces}

-In this section we consider the problem of estimating a density $p\et$ with respect to the Lebesgue measure $\mu=\lambda$ on $E=\R^{d}$, under the assumption that $p\et$ is close to a given Besov space $B^{\alpha}_{s,\infty}(\R^{d})$ with $\alpha>0$ and $s\in [2,+\infty)$.
-We refer to Meyer~\citeyearpar{MR1228209} for a definition of these classes of functions and to Gin\'e and Nickl~\citeyearpar{MR3588285} Section~4.3.6 for their characterisation in terms of coefficients in a suitable wavelet basis.
+In this section we consider the problem of estimating a density $p\et$ with respect to the Lebesgue measure $\mu=\lambda$ on $E=\R^{d}$ {using $n$ i.i.d.\ oservations with density $p\et$}, under the assumption that $p\et$ is close to a given Besov space $B^{\alpha}_{s,\infty}(\R^{d})$ with $\alpha>0$ and $s\in [2,+\infty)$.
+We refer to Meyer~\citeyearpar{MR1228209} for a definition of these classes of functions and to Gin\'e and Nickl~\citeyearpar{MR3588285} Section~4.3.6 for their {characterization} in terms of coefficients in a suitable wavelet basis.
 Our loss function is based on the $\L_{2}$-norm.

 \begin{prop} Let $s\ge 2$, $d\ge 1$ and $\alpha>0$.
 There exist two constants $K,K'$ depending on $d,\alpha$ and $s$ with the following properties.
 For all $J\ge 0$, there exists a linear subspace $V_{J}$ of $\sL_{1}(\R^{d})\cap \sL_{2}(\R^{d})$ such that $(V_{J},\norm{\cdot}_{\lambda,2})$ is a Hilbert space satisfying Assumption~\ref{hypo-Linfty-L2} with $R=K2^{Jd/2}$ and, for all $f\in B^{\alpha}_{s,\infty}(\R^{d})\cap \sL_{1}(\R^{d})\cap \sL_{2}(\R^{d})$,